 Richard Clough, the landscape architect with the NCDC, designed the formal landscaping plan for Aspen Island in 1969 and supervised its implementation.
 Clough joined the NCDC in 1956, in the period leading up to the creation of the lake and its landscaped foreshores.
-From the creation of the Landscape Division within NCDC in 1963 to his resignation in 1980 to take up an academic position, Clough oversaw the landscaping of public areas around the lake and institutions, as well as suburban streetscapes and the implementation of Canberra's open space network.33 He is credited with having played a pivotal role in the form and construction of Lake Burley Griffin, as well as in the integration of landscaping into town forms generally in Canberra.34
+From the creation of the Landscape Division within NCDC in 1963 to his resignation in 1980 to take up an academic position, Clough oversaw the landscaping of public areas around the lake and institutions, as well as suburban streetscapes and the implementation of Canberra's open space network.
+He is credited with having played a pivotal role in the form and construction of Lake Burley Griffin, as well as in the integration of landscaping into town forms generally in Canberra.

-Aspen Island was designed to accommodate Carillon activities-and as a public, passive recreational space, for picnics, strolling and contemplation in close contact with the waters of Lake Burley Griffin.
+Aspen Island was designed to accommodate Carillon activities and as a public passive recreational space for picnics, strolling and contemplation in close contact with the waters of Lake Burley Griffin.

 The shoreline of Kings Park was extended with fill to shorten the bridging distance to the island.
-An arced pathway of variable-diameter circular concrete pavers (examples of which can be seen near Marsh Gardens in Commonwealth Park) led from the carpark, partially screened by a treed grassy mound, across a bridge to the base of the Carillon.
-The simple geometry of the arc was further emphasised by architect Gareth Roberts-with a secondary gravel path to the northern tip of the
+An arced pathway of circular, variable-diameter concrete pavers (examples of which can be seen near Marsh Gardens in Commonwealth Park) led from the carpark, partially screened by a treed grassy mound, across a bridge to the base of the Carillon.
+The simple geometry of the arc was further emphasised by architect Gareth Roberts, with a secondary gravel path to the northern tip of the island (and proposed site of a sculpture) constructed by extending the curve of the main path.
+Additional gravel paths provided access around the island.